Rokas Žilinskas: Biography

 In 2009, one year after the Parliament elections, Žilinskas openly declared that he was gay, hence becoming the first elected LGBT politician in Lithuania.
 He, however, expressed disapproval for the equal rights for gays, such as gay marriages and gay adoption, but unexpectedly decided to participate in the first homosexual parade in Vilnius, despite being opposed to it for a long time.

 Žilinskas damaged his public image after he cursed at policemen when he was under the influence of alcohol.
 In 2011, Žilinskas was expelled from the Christian Party, after he was noticed allegedly being drunk in Seimas.

 In 2012, he became a member of the conservative Homeland Union and was re-elected to the Seimas that year as well as in 2016.

 Addiction challenges

 Active performance and openness made MP Rokas Žilinskas a special example on Lithuania's political arena.
 He openly talked about his addiction problems, his path to recovery, and voluntarily helped other people that had similar problems and experiences.

-He worked to balance the harm of addictions and the potential of addiction-incurring businesses to level it by contributing to education, addiction prevention, treatment and rehabilitation.
+He worked to balance the harm of addictions and the potential of addiction-incurring businesses to level it by contributing to education, addiction prevention, treatment, and rehabilitation.

-Personally led his own working groups and contributed to the groups under Offices of the President and the Government of Lithuania to develop and introduce socially responsible model in relations between addiction-incurring industries and businesses and the society.
+He personally led his own working groups and contributed to the groups under Offices of the President and the Government of Lithuania to develop and introduce a socially responsible model in relations between addiction-incurring industries and businesses, and society.